How to Install MariaDB on Arch Linux

 sudo mariadb-upgrade

-If you use password authentication instead of unix_socket, run:
+If you use password authentication instead of socket-authenticated root access, run the helper with a password prompt:

 mariadb-upgrade -u root -p